abhinavbharti/ltc3331-breakout/README.md

 * replace all capacitance footprints >= 10uF with larger
   footprint for e.g. tantalum capacitor.

+* make cap footprints dual-use: through-hole AND smd?

+PCB Placement / Routing:

 * reorder all selection jumpers so they comply the the datasheet table

-* make cap footprints dual-use: through-hole AND smd?

 Silkscreen: